interledgerjs/rafiki/README.md

  - Stand-alone routing table and route manager
  - Stand-alone settlement engine
- - [Endpoints](./endpoints.md) replace plugins and are built in for major transports
+ - ~~Rules and protocols replace middleware and controllers and are instantiated per peer~~
- - Rules and protocols replace middleware and controllers and are instantiated per peer
+ - Middleware and controllers now replace rules and protocols (Humble 🥧 🤣)

 ## Project